The year in beer: Strong growth and a heady future for Alberta's craft scene

 "I think consumers are becoming more interested in consuming locally," he said.
 "I think you'll always see the small brewers will be the ones that will be the innovators and the experimenters."

 Erica Francis, editor of the Alberta Beer Guide, agrees there's plenty of room.
-He believes the industry must show drinkers of commercial beer that there's a craft brew for them.
+She believes the industry must show drinkers of commercial beer that there's a craft brew for them.

-"We don't necessarily have to sway their palette," she said.
+"We don't necessarily have to sway their palette," Francis said.
 "We could make beer that they already like."

 All-malt lagers, for example, is a style similar to commercial beers but made with a craft process and craft ingredients.
 Instead of using barley or wheat, macro breweries tend to use other grains like corn, rice, or malt extract, to save money.